awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 1. Choose **OK**\.

 1. The Group Policy setting change takes effect after the WorkSpace session is restarted\.
-To apply the Group Policy change, reboot the WorkSpace \(in the Amazon WorkSpaces console, select the WorkSpace, then choose **Actions**, **Reboot WorkSpaces**\)\.
+To apply the Group Policy change, reboot the WorkSpace \(in the Amazon Workspaces console, select the WorkSpace, then choose **Actions**, **Reboot WorkSpaces**\)\.

 ### Enable or Disable Disconnect Session on Screen Lock for WSP<a name="gp_lock_screen_in_wsp"></a>